Billabong Pro Teahupoo: Billabong Pro Teahupoo competition

 The ASP Billabong Pro Teahupo’o consists of four parts based an elimination process.
 The first is composed of the competitive heats.
 The second is composed of the Quarter Finals.
 The third is composed of the Semi Finals.
 The fourth and last part of the competition is the Finals.
 Once this process of the Billabong Pro Teahupoo competition is completed, then a Billabong Pro Teahupoo Champion is named.

 Naming

-Since the birth of this competition it had different names.
+Since the birth of this competition it had different names due to sponsorship deals.

 Winners

-The Billabong Pro Teahupo’o event gives birth to a new champion each and every year.
+The Billabong Pro Teahupoo event names a new champion each year.
 The past champions of the listed WSL competition are located below.